This post may contain affiliate links. For more information, please see my full disclosure policy.

 Enhance Problem Solving Skills

-Secondly, puzzles are perfect for teaching your children how to persevere in the face of a challenge.
+Puzzles are also perfect for teaching your children how to persevere in the face of a challenge.
 Puzzles are really the only “games” that cannot be completed or won by cheating.
-You can’t force the pieces together if they don’t belong and there is no way to out smart your opponent, so to speak.
+You can’t force the pieces together if they’re not the right fit and there is no way to out smart your opponent, so to speak.

 Build Hand-Eye Coordination

 Flipping, rotating, moving, and manipulating a puzzle piece really allows your students to give their fine motor skills a fantastic workout!

 Using these fine motor skills while finding a piece, picking it up, searching for the right spot and fitting it into the puzzle allows your students the opportunity to strengthen those hand-eye coordination skills as well!

 Puzzles are perfect for helping children, especially preschoolers, develop critical cognitive skills.